luafun/luafun/doc/under_the_hood.rst

 First profiling information for loops is collected.
 After a hot loop has been identified, a special tracing mode is entered which records all executed operations of that loop.
 This sequence of operations is called a **trace**.
-The trace is then optimized and compiled to machine code (trace).
+The trace is then optimized and compiled to machine code.
 When this loop is executed again the compiled trace is called instead of the program counterpart [#tracing_jit]_.

-Why the tracing JIT is important for us?
+Why is tracing JIT important for us?
 The LuaJIT tracing compiler can detect tail-, up- and down-recursion [#luajit-recursion]_, unroll compositions of functions and inline high-order functions [#luajit-optimizations]_.
 All of these concepts make the foundation for functional programming.